2000 San Jose State Spartans football team

 The 2000 San Jose State Spartans football team represented San Jose State University in the 2000 NCAA Division I-A football season.
 The team played their home games at Spartan Stadium in San Jose, California.
 They participated as members of the Western Athletic Conference, and were coached by head coach Dave Baldwin.
+The team saw them finish with their first winning season since 1992.